The 3 M’s of Money Managment

 My job as an advisor, I’m monitoring the keeping in line with the overall goals and personal benchmark of our clients.

 It could be that something new has changed for you.
-Maybe you’re closer to retirement or your risk level tolerance has changed, and your plan needs to be adjusted.

 To recap, here’s how we use the three M’s of money management…